nasa/cumulus/docs/deployment/README.md

 ## Cumulus Instance Sizing

-The Cumulus deployment default sizing for Elasticsearch instances, EC2 instances, and Autoscaling Groups are small and design for testing and cost savings.
-These are likely not suitable for production workloads.
+The Cumulus deployment default sizing for Elasticsearch instances, EC2 instances, and Autoscaling Groups are small and designed for testing and cost savings.
+The default settings are likely not suitable for production workloads.
 Sizing his highly individual and dependent on expected load and archive size.

 > Please be cognizant of costs as any change in size will affect your AWS bill.
 AWS provides a [pricing calculator](https://calculator.aws/#/) for estimating costs.